PaThAkavi/SRM-GPA-Calculator/README.md

 # SRM-GPA-Calculator
-The SRM-GPA-Calculator is used to calculate the SGPA of a student by putting in simply the grades and marks out of 100 in each subject.
+It is an application built explicitly for the students of SRM Institute of Science and Technology in order to help them calculate their Grade Point Average by selecting the grade obtained by them in the respective subjects.

+Simple and effective User-Interface which makes the app stand out.